ak2k2/Custom-AAVWAP-Pinescript/README.md

-# Most Recent Version
+#TF-Selective-AAVWAP
-# Automated H, L and HV anchors.
+## Automated H, L and HV anchors.
 Displays the date of occurrence of swing H/L on daily timeframe

 Release Notes: AVWAPS calculates on data matching chart timeframe using 'timeframe.period' .
 Consistencies with bar merge and lookahead resolved. labels fixed. datetime of LL and LH are reported on correct tf.